 MHM provides a healing environment, but it is not therapy.
 It is run by people who are not experts in mental illness, but who have endless experience in it.
 It is peer support at its finest: we have seen people thrive and come alive though our walks, not to mention forming friendships that help people move forward and grow.

-A peer support group for members of Mental Health Mates – Reading.
-We organise walks and talks for those in our local area affected by mental illness, along with their families, children, friends and dogs (on leads).
+Mental Health Mates – Reading is a peer support group organising walks and talks for those in our local area affected by mental illness, along with their families, children, friends and dogs (on leads).

 A friendly, welcoming peer support group for people with depression and anxiety in Reading and Wokingham.
 They meet online every Monday at 7.00pm on Zoom.
 Please join the facebook group for details and email: email@example.com if you have any questions and would like to be on the mailing list.

 Compass Recovery College is an organisation based in Reading, Berkshire, UK, commissioned by Reading Borough Council.
 They are focused on the message that recovery from mental health challenges is both likely and possible with the right tools.

 Compass provides free courses and social groups for anyone in the area aged 18 or over who may be affected directly or indirectly by mental ill health.

 Stepping Stones Recovery College, in Bracknell, is a very special place for anyone experiencing challenges to their mental, physical and emotional wellbeing.
 This might be due to a diagnosed or long-term condition, recovery from addiction, homelessness, trauma or abuse.
 Or you may not have any diagnosis but feel lonely, stressed or anxious and that your quality of life is not what it should be.

 Wokingham Recovery College gives people with mental health problems the chance to access education, workshops and training programmes, designed to help them on their road to recovery.
 The college aims to help people become experts in their own self-care and enable family, friends and staff to better understand mental health.